Freep the Whirlwind [Part III of III]

 As you may know, the Government has committed to ensure the revenue of online platforms is shared more fairly with Canadian creators and media (2020 Speech from the Throne and 2021 Mandate Letter).
 In accordance with this mandate, Canadian Heritage is currently exploring policy options for new legislation to support news publisher remuneration, specifically regarding how global digital platforms can appropriately contribute to a healthy Canadian news ecosystem.

-Sure enough, after lengthy negotiations, in October 2024 the CRTC would issue its first exemption order under the Online News Act to Google LLC, covering a five-year term (the maximum allowed under the Act).
-In exchange, the company agreed to contribute $100 million CAD per year, for five years (indexed to inflation), into a fund to be administered by the “Canadian Journalism Collective“.
+Sure enough, after lengthy negotiations, in October 2024 the CRTC issued its first exemption order under the Online News Act to Google LLC, covering a five-year term (the maximum allowed under the Act).
+In exchange, the company agreed to contribute $100 million CAD per year, for five years (indexed to inflation), into a fund which would be administered by the “Canadian Journalism Collective“.
 This arrangement is recognisable as the second policy option envisioned in the Heritage Department’s 2021 questionnaire.
-Google actually chose the CJC as the fund’s steward over a competing proposal from the “Online News Media Collective”, a legacy-media consortium led by News Media Canada, the Canadian Association of Broadcasters, and the Canadian Broadcasting Corporation.
+Google actually chose the CJC as the fund’s steward over a competing proposal from the “Online News Media Collective”, a legacy-media consortium headed by News Media Canada, the Canadian Association of Broadcasters, and the Canadian Broadcasting Corporation.
 And may I just say, the legacy news industry’s reaction to that perceived slight was both cool and normal.

-But Meta Platforms — having learned from its experience in Australia, and being less vulnerable to Canada’s new “link tax” than that nation’s leading search engine — did not flinch.
+But Meta Platforms — having learned from its experience in Australia, and being less vulnerable to Canada’s new “link tax” than the nation’s leading search engine — did not flinch.
 On 8 May 2023, company representatives informed the House of Commons that “if this flawed legislation is passed, we will have to end the availability of news content on Facebook and Instagram in Canada”.
 By the first of June, Meta announced that it would begin “randomised tests” of such a news-ban on its services, impacting Canadian users and news publishers.
 Three weeks later, on the same day the Online News Act gained royal assent, Meta “confirm[ed] that news availability will be ended on Facebook and Instagram for all users in Canada”.

-Meta’s Canadian news ban went into effect on 1 August 2023.
+Meta’s news ban went into effect in Canada on 1 August 2023.
 It’s been that way ever since.
 The government cried foul, of course — newly-appointed Heritage Minister Pascale St-Onge (remember her?) called the move “irresponsible” and “reckless“, promising that her department would “stand its ground” in negotiations.
 As this was all unfolding during a particularly acute Canadian wildfire season, the minister even accused Meta of “putting people’s lives at risk”.

 The news being talked about in political groups is being replaced by memes… The ambient presence of journalism and true information in our feeds, the signals of reliability that were there, that’s gone.

 But if any party has benefited from the passage of the Online News Act — or at least not been harmed by it — then it is surely the Winnipeg Free Press.
 Of the CAD$100 million remitted by Google in January 2025 (and dispensed by the CJC since March 2025), FP Newspapers will receive a little less than $1.4 million.
 It stands to claim a similar amount in 2026, and in each of the three years to follow.
-For a publisher that hasn’t cracked $4 million in annual “digital” revenues yet, that’s not too shabby!
+For a publisher that hasn’t yet cracked $4 million in “digital” revenues annually, that’s not too shabby!

 The Lessons Learned